pytorch-labs/tosa_serialization_lib-mirror/README.md

     c. `LoadFileTosaFlatbuffer(filename)`:

-        Load serialized flatbuffer file "filename" from disk, and initialize the internal graph structure.
+        Loads serialized flatbuffer file "filename" from disk, and initialize the internal graph structure.

     d. `SaveFileTosaFlatbuffer(filename)`:

-        Snapshot the internal graph structure and saves out serialized flatbuffer file `filename` to disk.
+        Snapshots the internal graph structure and saves out serialized flatbuffer file `filename` to disk.

-    e. `GetTosaVersion()`:
+    e. `GetVersion()`:

-        Return TOSA version implemented by the serialization library.
+        Returns TOSA version implemented by the serialization library.

-    f. `GetBlockByName()`:
+    f. `GetRegions()`:

-        Return vector of `TosaSerializationBasicBlock`.
-Returns `nullptr` if nothing matches.
-A valid graph must have one `main` block as the first block being traversed.
+        Returns vector of `TosaSerializationRegion`.
+A valid graph must have one `main` region as the first region being traversed.

-    g. `GetMainBlock()`:
+    g. `GetMainRegion()`:

-        Shortcut for accessing the `main` block.
-Equivalent to `GetBlockByName("main")`.
+        Shortcut for accessing the first region.

+    h.  `GetRegionByName(name)`

+        Returns region whose name is 'name'.
+A valid graph must have one `main` region as the first region being traversed.

-    h. `GetInputs()` / `GetOutputs()`:
+    i. `GetInputs()` / `GetOutputs()`:

-        Shortcut for `main` block's input/output tensor name.
+        Shortcut for `main` region's input/output tensor name.
 Input tensors of the main block are usually treated as `tosa.PLACEHOLDER`.
 Output tensors are the output of the entire graph and should be evaluated when graph traversal has finished.

+## TosaSerializationRegion

+This is the region class.
+It contains vectors of `TosaSerializationBasicBlock` objects, and provides API for block access.

+    a. `GetName()`:

+        Returns name of the region.

+    b. `GetBlocks()`:

+        Returns vector of TosaSerializationBasicBlock.
+A valid region must have at least one block.

+    c. `GetBlockByName(name)`:

+        Returns the `TosaSerializationBasicBlock` with name `name`.
+Returns `nullptr` if nothing matches.

 ## TosaSerializationBasicBlock